PhuongPham1203/PurchaseOrder/readme.txt

 # WebAppAPIWithAngular

-WebAppAPIWithAngular is ASP.Net Core with Angular
+WebAppAPIWithAngular is ASP.Net Framework with Angular